-Here was an OVPN server in Toronto, Canada, which gave me good speeds at 190 Mbps.
+This test was on an OVPN server in Toronto, Canada, which gave me good speeds at 190 Mbps.

 Finally, I ran a few speed tests with servers in Europe.

-The last server I tested was in Frankfurt, Germany: 77 Mbps.
+The last server I tested was in Frankfurt, Germany at 77 Mbps.

 Overall, these are decent speeds, but OVPN is certainly not the fastest VPN I’ve tested.

-OVPN offers two add-ons features which might be important to you.
-These are: Multihop and Public IPv4.
+OVPN offers two add-on features that might be important to you.
+These are Multihop and Public IPv4.

 OVPN’s Multihop is similar to Surfshark’s MultiHop or NordVPN’s Double-VPN, except that it can pass your traffic through two or more VPN servers, greatly increasing your privacy and security, while resulting in slower speeds thanks to all the additional steps between your device and whatever it is connecting to out on the internet.
 Multihop is automatically included in your OVPN subscription if you sign up for six months or longer.

 Public IPv4 is a way to give you a dedicated IP address that is not shared with anyone else.
 Having a public IPv4 address is a necessity for certain use cases.
 If you have one of those use cases, you know it.
 You can get more information about the Public IPv4 option on the OVPN website.